 It was in Salta when I learned that Finisterra offered a surf and yoga retreat.
 Keri’s sister is a surf instructor in Tofino Canada and she runs winter camps in Panama and El Salvador.
 In addition, it was an all women’s retreat; something else I had never done before!

-Women’s Only Adventures
+Women’s Only Adventures and Retreats

 Women are joiners.
 We like to do things together, we feel power in numbers, and we bond quickly.
 Basically – we are a sisterhood.